ColinKennedy/ways/docs/getting_started.rst

 In the above example, we have a Context that initializes with some metadata, we add to the metadata, and then we retrieve it in another function without passing the Context into it.
+This works because there's only ever one instance of a Context object and you can add anything to its data.

 There's a lot more to how Plugin objects are defined.
 Including Context inheritance, relative plugins, and OS-aware plugins.
 To know more, Check out